-When it comes to investing, there are a lot of different terms and concepts that you need to familiarize yourself with.
+When it comes to investing, there are many terms and concepts you need to familiarize yourself with.
 Two such terms are “pro rata vs pari passu.”

-Though these terms may sound similar, there is a big difference between the two.
+Though these terms may sound similar, there is a significant difference between them.
 In short, pro rata refers to an equal distribution among investors, while pari passu refers to a priority system in which investors are given priority based on when they invested.

 Pro Rata vs Pari Passu: What's the Difference?